 Dr. Sally Kellman is currently an ESEA Title I Non-public Coordinator.
 She earned a Doctorate in Educational Leadership in 2016, a Masters in Educational Leadership, a Bachelors in Communication and has 32 credits in curriculum and instruction.
 She has been working in education since 2005, where she began as a special education teacher, then transitioned to special education administration.
 Working as a special education supervisor for Milwaukee Public Schools in all grade levels and environments, including both contracted and traditional schools.
 Guiding principals and teachers through the legal compliance of IDEA and supporting students and families through the IEP process.
 She currently also works as an evaluator for Western Governors University in the School of Education.
 Sally was also a member of the Army Reserve for eight years and served as a hazardous duty truck driver.

 I am a Bradley Tech High School graduate, class of 2011.
 After high school I worked at City Hall through the Earn&Learn Youth Internship Program.
 I then interned with Milwaukee Public Schools and was hired as a permanent employee in August of 2013.
 As a Title I assistant, I provide website and office support for our department's work with non-public school providers.
 In my free time I am continuing to pursue my college education.

-Currently I oversee projects for Title I including participation of Chapter 220 students, non-instrumentality Title I reimbursements and other projects as assigned.
+Currently I oversee projects for Title I including participation of Chapter 220 students, partnership & non-instrumentality Title I reimbursements and other projects as assigned.
 I am very organized and good at follow through to ensure that tasks are closed out in a proper manner.
-During the 2012-13 school year I assisted in the start-up of the District Parent Resource Centers and the implementation of 5 new District Parent Support Sessions.